 Our tiny home on wheels, a 1957 “canned-ham” Sportcraft camper trailer, embodies the freedom of travel and the spirit of the open road.
 Painted as he is with a big purple door and red trim, Hamlet gets smiles, thumbs up, and comments everywhere we go.
 We’ve given enough impromptu tours to fill up our tank more than once if we’d only charged a nickel.

 Shari purchased him on Ebay, somewhat on a whim, after a very challenging day at work in 2010.
 She realized that she needed a change in her life, a drastic one.
 While Hutch was hesitant to set aside the beautiful community we called home, he couldn’t ignore his own restlessness and desire for the horizon.
 That impulsive bid launched an 18 month countdown of busy preparations.
 Our evenings and weekends along with blood, sweat, and tears transformed our new purchase into a livable space as we downsized from 1,650 square feet into 72.
 By September 2012, we were ready to quit our big boy and big girl university jobs, leave our home in the Blue Ridge Mountains, and hit the road.
 We haven't looked back!
+Take this short quiz to find out if YOU are ready to live on the road.

 As a freelance writer, outdoor instructor and environmental educator, I have worked in a variety of settings from colleges and universities to adventure outfitters.